TeamRizu/outfox-wiki/translation.md

 ### Tiny-Webini

-[Tiny-Webini](https://github.com/Tiny-Foxes/Tiny-Webini) is a tool made by [zerinho6](https://tiny-foxes.github.io/Tiny-Web/members/moruzerinho6.png) to help with translations of the [Project Moondance Website](https://projectmoon.dance/).
+[Tiny-Webini](https://github.com/Tiny-Foxes/Tiny-Webini) is a tool made by [zerinho6](https://tiny-foxes.github.io/Tiny-Web/members/moruzerinho6.png) to help with translations of [OutFox Website](https://projectmoon.dance/).
 While not used to translate OutFox (unless themes adopt HTML in the future), it uses the same translation system as OutFox.
 It makes less HTML code or none at all being necessary to translate the website.
 While the souce code might be able to run on other OS by building manually, it only supports Windows officially.

-> Translate Project Moondance with the same style OutFox uses for its translations.
+> Translate OutFox website with the same style OutFox uses for its translations.

 ![](_media/translation/tinyWebini.png)